arnav10goel/Amazon-ML-Challenge-24/README.md

 # AmazonML-DBkaScam

 This repository contains the code and resources used by Team **DBkaScam** for the Amazon ML Challenge 2024.
-Our project involved developing machine learning models to address [specific problem statement - briefly summarize the challenge if not confidential].
+Our project involved developing machine learning models to extract entity values from given images in the required format.
+Our solution got the **6th Rank** and was presented to Amazon Scientists in the Grand Finale!

 ## Table of Contents